Membership And Account Agreement

 b.
 How Transactions are Posted to Your Account.
 Basically, there are two types of transactions that affect your account: credits (deposits of money into your account) and debits (payments out of your account).
 It is important to understand how each is applied to your account so that you know how much money you have and how much is available to you at any given time.
 This section explains generally how and when we post transactions to your account.

 - Credits.
 Deposits are generally added to your account when we receive them.
 However, in some cases when you deposit a check, the full amount of the deposit may not be available to you at the time of deposit.
-Please refer to the Funds Availability Policy Disclosure provided at the time you opened your account for details regarding the timing and availability of funds from deposits.
+Please refer to the Funds Availability Policy Disclosure for details regarding the timing and availability of funds from deposits.

 - Debits.
 There are several types of debit transactions.
 Common debit transactions are generally described below.
 Keep in mind that there are many ways transactions are presented for payment by merchants, and we are not necessarily in control of when transactions are received.